Bronn1/Implementations/std_function/README.md

 ## Implementations
-Simplified implementation of std::function with small object optimization.
+Simplified implementation of std::function with small buffer optimization.
 Easy to understand.

 Tested out with gtest.